Laureates of the L’Oréal-UNESCO For Women in Science International Award

 Vivianna WING-WAH YAM

-Laureate 2011 ASIA AND THE PACIFICProfessor in chemistry and Energy at the University of Hong Kong ( China ).
+Laureate 2011 for ASIA AND THE PACIFICProfessor in chemistry and Energy at the University of Hong Kong (China).

 For her work on light-emitting materials and innovative ways of capturing solar energy.

-Laureate 2010 LATIN AMERICA AND THE CARIBBEANResearcher at the Institute of Molecular MicroBiological Sciences of the National Autonomous University of Mexico (UNAM) ( Mexico ).
+Laureate 2010 for LATIN AMERICA AND THE CARIBBEANResearcher at the Institute of Molecular MicroBiological Sciences of the National Autonomous University of Mexico (UNAM) (Mexico).

 For her work on a bacterial toxin that acts as a powerful insecticide.

 Laureate 2010 for EUROPEResearch Director at INSERM and Professor at the Pasteur Institute, head of the Laboratory of Nuclear Organization and Oncogenesis at the Pasteur Institute and the INSERM Unit 993 Molecular and Cellular Biological Sciences of Tumors (France).

 For her contributions to our understanding of leukaemia and liver cancers.